braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 Scenarios where data will not pass as expected:

 1. Nested custom attributes
-  - Although [nested custom attributes]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support/) can technically be sent to Braze via a cloud-mode destination, the **entire payload** will be sent each time.
+  - Although [nested custom attributes]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support/) can technically be sent to Braze through Segment, the **entire payload** will be sent each time.
 This will incur [data points]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support/#data-points) per key passed in the nested object each time the payload is sent.<br><br> To spend only a subset of data points when the payload sends, you can use the custom [destination functions](https://segment.com/docs/connections/functions/destination-functions/) feature owned by Segment.
 This feature in the Segment platform allows you to customize how data is sent to downstream destinations.

   {% alert note %}
   Custom destination functions are controlled within Segment, and Braze has limited insight into functions that have been configured externally.